hartmutlentz/TemporalNetworkAccessibility/README.md

 ```

 ## Required Software/packages:
-- Python 2.7 (should run on 2.6 as well)
+- Python 3.6 (should run on other 3.x versions as well)
 - scipy
 - numpy
 - Networkx package (optional, required for the configuration model).